 The semiautomatic Colt AR-15 was first marketed to the public the same year the first deliveries of the automatic M-16 were made to the armed forces.
 In 1963, Colt submitted to the predecessor agency of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) two firearms: an "AR-15 Sports Version Rifle" and an "AR-15 automatic rifle" (later renamed the M-16).
-The agency found that modifications to the automatic version that made it into the sports version "have changed the weapon in basic design to the extent that it is not a 'firearm' in the machine gun category" as defined in the National Firearms Act.
-The Sports Version was then introduced to the public as the AR-15 Sporter in 1964, the same year the first M-16s were delivered to the Air Force.
+The agency found that modifications to the automatic version that made it into the sports version "have changed the weapon in basic design to the extent that it is not a 'firearm' in the machine gun category" as defined in the National Firearms Act.[45]
+The Sports Version was then introduced to the public as the AR-15 Sporter in 1964, the same year the first M-16s were delivered to the Air Force.[46]

 Perhaps the most distinctive outward feature of an AR-15 is the protruding pistol grip.
 As discussed below, the purpose of the pistol grip is to have a comfortable grasp with the same hand that pulls the trigger while holding the stock to the shoulder and allowing the other hand to hold the forend under the barrel.
-But an urban myth asserts dramatically that the real purpose of the pistol grip is to enable the shooter to spray fire from the hip-that is, to kill a lot of people.47
+But an urban myth asserts dramatically that the real purpose of the pistol grip is to enable the shooter to spray fire from the hip-that is, to kill a lot of people.
+[47]

 The myth of spray firing from the hip was created by Hollywood for second-rate action movies.
 That myth becomes reality in the minds of people who are ignorant about the actual workings of firearms.
 No person familiar with firearms would fire a rifle from the hip.
 No record exists of a mass shooter firing from the hip.
 This myth has become so entrenched that some courts rely on it when they uphold laws banning semiautomatic rifles because of their protruding pistol grips.
+[48]

-48 competition.50 Single-shot rifles have no magazine, hold only one cartridge at a time, and must be laboriously reloaded.
+Yet identical pistol grips are found on single-shot and bolt-action rifles, [49] and even on air guns used in Olympic competition.
+[50] Single-shot rifles have no magazine, hold only one cartridge at a time, and must be laboriously reloaded.
 Bolt-action rifles may have a magazine but require manual reloading for each shot.
 It is inconceivable that the purpose of the pistol grips on such rifles is to facilitate spray firing from the hip.